-First of all, you need to know what pastrami is, a delicacy with a fascinating history that has become one of the world’s favorite snacks.
+First of all, you need to know what pastrami is, a delicacy with a fascinating history that has become one of the favorite snacks around the world.

-Pastrami is lean beef, usually from the brisket, cured in brine to intensify the flavors and preserve the texture; then seasoned with spices, usually black pepper, garlic, coriander, mustard and paprika; and finally smoked slowly , in a process that can take several days until it is just right, with a characteristic taste and irresistible aroma.
+Pastrami is lean beef, usually from the brisket, cured in brine to intensify the flavors and preserve the texture; It is then seasoned with spices, usually black pepper, garlic, coriander, mustard, and paprika; and finally, it is slowly smoked in a process that can take several days to reach perfection, with a distinctive flavor and irresistible aroma.

-The fact that it comes from this part of the animal’s body, which is rich in collagen and fat, helps make the meat tender and with a very special flavor.
+The fact that it comes from this part of the animal’s body, which is rich in collagen and fat, helps to make the meat tender and gives it a very special flavor.

 Pastrami is usually served in sandwiches, and it was the famous New York sandwich that brought it out of the anonymity of cured meats.